ryanpatenio/coocaati-pos/Readme.txt

 @Created by Ryan Anderez Patenio
--->for more info or inquiries plss DM me on Facebook "Ryan Anderez Patenio" or email= ryanpatenio06@gmail.com
+--> The Actual Name of this Website is Jedidiah' Bakeshop Management System -->for more info or inquiries plss DM me on Facebook "Ryan Anderez Patenio" or email= ryanpatenio06@gmail.com

 for importing Database!